 The researcher concentrated much on the variables with the topic.
-"The relationship between social economic status and academic excellence among secondary school students in Ntungamo town council, Ntungamo district" and the researcher came out with the following suggestions.
+"The relationship between social economic status and academic excellence among secondary school students in Tororo district" and the researcher came out with the following suggestions.

 The researcher recommends further research and base line study on appropriate approaches suitable for learners from low and difficult socio-economic status.
-This will help the stakeholders such as government, educators, curriculum developers among others in planning and improving the quality of education and academic excellence of learners.
+This will help the stakeholders such as government, educators, curriculum developers among others in planning and improving the quality of education and academic excellence of earners.

-A replica of the same study should be conducted in other areas of Ntungamo district and other districts in Ankole and Uganda in general.
+A replica of the same study should be conducted in other areas of Tororo district and other districts in Uganda.
 This will help establish the general overview of academic excellence.